Mildred & Louis Resnick Library

 - Assistance with integrating library resources into your Vancko Hall courses

-- Advice on creating a project that incorporates research skills or library resources
+- Advice and collaboration on creating a project that incorporates research skills or library resources

 Faculty Open Educational Resources (OER) Information

-Faculty who are interested in converting a course to using OER, please reach out to a Librarian for help in identifying materials available to you, or utilize the following online resources: Open NYS website and the Open SUNY website.
+Faculty who are interested in converting a course to using OER, please reach out to the Scholarly Communications Librarian, Jenny Collins, for help in identifying materials available to you, or utilize the following online resources: Open NYS website and the Open SUNY website.
 If you need additional information, please reach out to any of the Librarians or Online Education staff.

 The campus Program Lead for OER is Carrie Fishner; please notify her of any courses you are teaching that utilize OER materials.
 If you are converting a course to OER materials, please fill out this Memorandum of Understanding (pdf) and return to the Library Director.

 Our campus bookstore also offers turn-key low cost courseware that can easily be adopted into your class to utilize OER materials.
-Please visit the Barnes & Noble Education website to learn more, or reach out to Bookstore Manager, Julia Fetzer.
+Please visit the Barnes & Noble Education website to learn more, or reach out to Bookstore Manager Ashley Lakin.

 Faculty Reserve Book Requests: